-The proportion of rice herbivores consumed in predators’ diet were not associated with the percent forest cover within a 1-km radius buffer surrounding the study farms (All predators: χ2 = 0.30, P = 0.58; Spiders: χ2 = 1.28, P = 0.26; Ladybeetles: χ2 = 0.77, P = 0.38; Table 1); neither was the proportion associated with the relative abundance of rice herbivores in the field (All predators: χ2 = 0.36, P = 0.55; Spiders: χ2 = 1.38, P = 0.24; Ladybeetles: χ2 = 0.93, P = 0.33; Table 1).
+The proportion of rice herbivores consumed in predators’ diet was not associated with the percent forest cover within a 1-km radius buffer surrounding the study farms (All predators: χ2 = 0.30, P = 0.58; Spiders: χ2 = 1.28, P = 0.26; Ladybeetles: χ2 = 0.77, P = 0.38; Table 1), different from previous studies that reported the importance of surrounding landscape on arthropod community structure and biocontrol (citation).
+Furthermore, the proportion of rice herbivores consumed was not associated with the relative abundance of rice herbivores in the field (All predators: χ2 = 0.36, P = 0.55; Spiders: χ2 = 1.38, P = 0.24; Ladybeetles: χ2 = 0.93, P = 0.33; Table 1).

 Figure 1.
 The proportions (mean ± SE) of prey sources (rice herbivores, tourist herbivores, detritivores) consumed in predators’ diet in organic and conventional rice farms over crop stages. (a) All predators as a whole feeding guild; (b) spiders only; (c) ladybeetles only.
 The proportions are the posterior mean estimates from the Bayesian stable isotope mixing models averaged across the three study years.